balena-io/pinejs/README.md

 # Pine.js
-Pine.js is a rules-driven API engine that enables you to define rules in a structured subset of English.
+Pine.js is a sophisticated rules-driven API engine that enables you to define rules in a structured subset of English.
 Those rules are used in order for Pine.js to generate a database schema and the associated [OData](http://www.odata.org/) API.
+This makes it very easy to rapidly create, update and maintain a backend while keeping the logic in an easily understood form, as well as providing the ability to update and maintain this logic going forward.

 Rules are described in *SBVR* format, which stands for "Semantics of Business Vocabulary and Business Rules".
 SBVR provides a way to capture specifications in natural language and represent them in formal logic, so they can be machine processed.

+The basic components of SBVR are as follows:

+* Terms - these are the atomic elements of your data model, defined via `Term: [Term Name]`.
+Generally speaking, these map to tables in a relational database, or attributes of other tables.
+* Fact Types - these define *relations* between different terms and properties of those terms, e.g. `Fact type: pilot can fly plane` or `Fact type: pilot is experienced` - these *somewhat* map to fields and foreign keys in a relational database.
+* Rules - these define *logical constraints* on the data model and is the most powerful aspect of SBVR and Pine.js itself.
+Rules map loosely to constraints in a relational database, but extend them to constraints that can traverse tables and generally be far more powerful than a database constraint.
+E.g. `Rule: It is obligatory that each pilot can fly at least 1 plane`.
+The expressive capability of SBVR rules is much more than simple SQL DDL, and has the full power of First Order Logic.

-In order to get an idea of how SBVR works, visit the [sbvr lab](http://www.sbvr.co/).
+In order to get an idea of how SBVR works, visit the [sbvr lab](http://www.sbvr.co/), and for more details, check out the [SBVR spec](http://www.omg.org/spec/SBVR/).

 The following tools demonstrate the way to use the compile chain from a SBVR file to SQL and from an OData URL to SQL: